aregm/nff-go/README.md

 # YANFF - Yet Another Network Function Framework

 ## What it is
-YANFF is a set of libraries for creating and deploying Virtualized Network Functions (VNFs).
-It was designed to ease the creation of network functions with no performance sacrifice due to DPDK usage.
-But it is not DPDK wrapper library.
-We can say that it is an experimental and novel approach for creating network functions.
-It runs mostly in Linux userland.
-YANFF is an Open Source BSD licensed project.
-The most recent patches and enhancements, provided by the community, are available in master branch.
+YANFF is a set of libraries for creating and deploying cloud-native Network Functions (NFs).
+It is designed to simplify the creation of network functions with no performance sacrifice due to Data Plane Development Kit (DPDK) usage.
+But it is not DPDK wrapper library; it is an experimental and novel approach for creating network functions.
+YANFF is an Open Source BSD licensed project that runs mostly in Linux user land.
+The most recent patches and enhancements provided by the community are available in the master branch.

 ## Getting YANFF
-To get YANFF you can use go get -v -d github.com/intel-go/yanff This command will show an error that build cannot be done, but build is done differently because it is necessary to build and link with DPDK. **If you just checkout source tree from github, it will not build unless placed into correct subdirectory of $GOPATH.**
+To get YANFF you can use go get -v -d github.com/intel-go/yanff This command will show an error that build cannot be done, but build is done differently because it is necessary to build and link with DPDK.
+**Note** If you just checkout the source tree from github, YANFF does not build unless placed into the correct subdirectory of $GOPATH.

 ## Build and run requirements
 ### Library requirements